Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Spell checking common document formats including latex, markdown, manual pages, and description files.
 Includes utilities to automate checking of documentation and vignettes as a unit test during 'R CMD check'.
 Both British and American English are supported out of the box and other languages can be added.
 In addition, packages may define a 'wordlist' to allow custom terminology without having to abuse punctuation.

-quadkeyr — by Florencia D'Andrea, 8 months ago
+quadkeyr — by Florencia D'Andrea, a year ago

 Generate Raster Images from QuadKey-Identified Datasets